bwrobel99/ipstack-client/README.md

 docker-compose run api alembic upgrade head docker-compose up
 ```
+Please mind that you have to provide your IPStack API key by setting the `IPSTACK_API_KEY` variable.

 You should see that the app is running on port 8000.

 ## Docs